aws-solutions/research-service-workbench-on-aws/README.md

 1. Set up your repo ([Follow Prerequisites for development](#prerequisites-for-development)) on your local machine
 2. Create a feature branch from main: `git pull; git checkout -b feature/<feature>`
-3. Run: [`rush check`](https://rushjs.io/pages/commands/rush_check/) - Checks each project's package.json files and ensures that all dependenciesare of the same version throughout the repository.
+3. Run: [`rush check`](https://rushjs.io/pages/commands/rush_check/) - Checks each project's package.json files and ensures that all dependencies are of the same version throughout the repository.
 4. Run either of the two:
    - [`rush build`](https://rushjs.io/pages/commands/rush_build/) - performs incremental build.
 See `rush build -h` for more options
    - [`rush rebuild`](https://rushjs.io/pages/commands/rush_rebuild/) - performs a full clean build.
 See `rush rebuild -h` for more options